-The ship arrived at Moji, Japan, on October 5.
+The ship arrived at Moji, Japan, on October 5th.
 The POWs were allowed on deck while the tin was unloaded.
 This was the first sunlight they had seen in weeks.
 As the POWs left the ship they were given a chip of wood with a color on it that determined which POW camp they were sent to.

-The POWs were housed in two 50′ by 100′ barracks with were not insulated and had numerous windows.
+The entire camp was less than two acres in area and located about two miles from the north coast of the Inland Sea on the island of Honshu.
+The camp covered a 200-foot by 400-foot area and was surrounded by a 12-foot wooden fence that was topped with bamboo pointed bamboo spears and barbed wire.
+The POWs were housed in two 50′ by 100′ barracks that were not insulated and had numerous windows.
 Along the sides of the barracks were two tiers of wooden platforms where the POWs slept on straw mattresses.
 The lower platform was 16 inches above the floor.
-Each barracks housed 240 POWs.
+Each POW had a rice bag pillow the size of a loaf of bread and two blankets which were inadequate in the winter.
+Each barracks housed 240 POWs but there was room for ten more men.
 The latrines were two 25′ by 50′ buildings.

-The camp commandant was seldom in the camp because he had other duties that kept him away.
-This left the camp to be run by enlisted Army personnel.
-They in turn gave full authority over the POWs to the civilian workers who wore a red armband to show they were “honchos” and had authority over the POWs.
-These bosses would use any excuse to beat the POWs.
-The POWs described them as thieves who would loot the ships that were being unloaded and then blame the POWs.
-All of them carried clubs that they constantly used on the POWs.
+All of the guards carried clubs that they constantly used on the POWs.
 They also made the POWs hold a shovel of pig iron bar above their heads until they passed out from exhaustion.
-POWs who did not salute properly, pick up a cigarette butt, or did something else wrong were beaten.
-If the sick POWs who were forced to work asked to rest, they were beaten.
-If they asked for permission to go to the toilet twice during the morning, they were beaten.
-If a POW was reported as a “bad worker” this allowed him to be beaten no matter how weak or sick he was.
-Other honchos would come running with sticks and clubs who joined in the beating.
-After the beatings that POWs were thrown into tubs of water – for extended periods of time – even with temperatures below freezing.
-The POWs had their faces pushed underwater in troughs and hit in the back of the head with clubs when they attempted to pull face out of the water.
-One Japanese private liked to pretend that the POWs had been miscounted and make them go outside in the cold during the night to be counted again.
-He sometimes did this two or three times in one night.
+POWs who did not salute properly, pick up a cigarette butt or did something else wrong were beaten.
+POWs who were reported as “bad workers,” no matter if they were sick or not, were beaten no matter how weak or sick they were.
+When the beatings started, other honchos came running with sticks and clubs and joined in the beating.
+After the beatings, the POWs were thrown into tubs of water – for extended periods of time – even with temperatures below freezing.
+The POWs had their faces pushed underwater in troughs and hit in the back of the head with clubs when they attempted to pull their faces out of the water.
+The guards also would force water, under pressure, up the noses of the POWs.
+The longer the war went on, the more frequent the beatings became as the POWs grew weaker.

-Larrymarried Maxine Rippey on October 16, 1948, and the couple became the parents of two daughters and a son.
+Larry married Maxine Rippey on October 16, 1948, and the couple became the parents of two daughters and a son.
 He worked as a carpenter and the family resided in Salinas until 1975, when they moved to Sacramento, California.

 Lawrence H. Rotharmel passed away on January 7, 2012, in Sacramento and was buried at Hillcrest Memorial Park, Bakersfield, California.